bcwood/alaskahikesearch-11ty/hikes/wolverine-peak.md

 There are a whole lot of criss-crossing trails before you get to the Wolverine Trail proper from the Prospect Heights Trailhead.
 You basically want to head down the valley over the bridge, then curve around and back up.
 You should see the sign on the right as as you level off.

-If you're half way up and feel you can't make it, you have the option of just hiking the moraine on your right or if Wolverine seems to daunting, head further along the Prospect Heights Trailhead, and hike to Near Point.
+If you're half way up and feel you can't make it, you have the option of just hiking the moraine on your right or if Wolverine seems too daunting, head further along the Prospect Heights Trailhead, and hike to Near Point.

 ### Etc.